AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 Separate from uploaded .srt sub:

 - "On Top": Contains all dialogues positioned at the top of the screen (necessary separation to adjust dialogue timing).

 Values you can modify: None.

+Fase1.py:
+- Extracts audio from "ep.mkv", passes it to demucs which extracts vocals with the CPU (3/5 minutes) or with GPU (30/40 seconds).
+- Now there is no need to use the site anymore, it does everything automatically locally, make sure you have the right cuda version installed for you in the "main" folder to use GPU.

+Values you can modify: None.